stadiamaps/stadiamaps-mcp-server-ts/README.md

 See [Claude Desktop Setup](claude-desktop-setup.md) for detailed instructions on configuring this MCP server with Claude Desktop.
-Claude Desktop is a great tool for testing out workflows
+Claude Desktop is a great tool for testing out workflows.

+### Warp

+See [Warp Setup](warp-setup.md) for detailed instructions on setting up Warp with this MCP server.
+Warp is a powerful agentic environment that uses LLMs to do things on your behalf.
+Whereas you would need to upload a file to Claude, Warp can directly access files, write code, and execute programs on your computer.

+Paired with the Stadia Maps MCP, it's a powerful tool for tasks like bulk geocoding, spatially filtering datasets, and more.

 ### Programmatic Integration with Anthropic SDK